-6. Experiential Learning applicable for the Diploma in Management Science (Operations) Refer to Rule G28.
+6 Experiential Learning applicable for the Diploma in ManagementScience (Operations)

+Refer to Rule G28.

-In order to qualify for the Diploma in management Sciences (Operations), all full-time students who are bona fide final year students (i.e. students who will complete their diploma programme at the end of the third year) will be required to undertake a period of experiential learning in an approved industrial/commercial organisation.
+In order to complete the requirements for the Diploma in Management Sciences (Operations), all full-time students who are bona fide final year students (i.e. students who willcomplete their diploma programme at the end of the third year) will be required to undertake a period of three months project-based learning in an industrial/commercial organisation.

 Details are available in the Departmental Experiential Learning Policy document.

-The student is required to complete an official logbook detailing duties performed and be subject to an end-of-training evaluation by the immediate supervisor.
+The student may be required to complete an official logbook detailing duty performed and be subject to an end-of-training evaluation by the immediate supervisor.